siranshen/small-talk/README.md

 ### Browser Compatibility

-As of 7/25/2023, it fully functions on mainstream browsers (Chrome, Edge, Firefox, and Safari).
+As of 7/25/2023, it fully functions on latest mainstream browsers (Chrome, Edge, Firefox, and Safari).

 ### Installation